Emergency

 Most of us have been there… stranded on the side of a highway with a flat tire or empty gas tank while traffic zooms by.
 Unfortunately for some, what started as an inconvenience often leads to tragedy.

-Every seven minutes, a disabled vehicle is struck by an oncoming driver on U.S. roadways.
-These crashes have become all too common, with devastating results: Nearly 72,000 people affected each year, and 15,000 killed or injured.
-These deaths and injuries translate into a societal cost of nearly $9 billion.
+These crashes have become all too common, with devastating results: Nearly 125,000 people affected each year, and 23,000 killed or injured, at a societal cost of nearly $20 billion.

 These preventable tragedies happen because oncoming drivers don’t see disabled vehicles until it’s too late to react.
-Minor issues like flat tires, fender benders or engine trouble put occupants and good samaritans at great risk of being struck by passing traffic.
+Minor issues like flat tires, fender benders or engine trouble put occupants and Good Samaritans at great risk of being struck by passing traffic.

 Driver behavior is part of the problem.
 But the single greatest reason for these tragedies is our reliance on last-century equipment that does not effectively communicate with other drivers and vehicles.